caktus/ansible-role-django-k8s/README.rst

 Normally we would just run this with ``ansible-playbook deploy-ci.yaml``, but unfortunately the Ansible IAM role still uses boto (instead of boto3) and boto is not compatible with using AWS profiles or AssumeRoles which we usually use to get access to AWS subaccounts.

+If using `kubesae <https://github.com/caktus/invoke-kubesae>`_, make sure ``c.config["aws"]["profile_name"]`` is configured in your tasks.py, and the following temporary credentials generation will occur automatically.

-So first, you'll have to run this python script, which takes your profile (``saguaro-cluster`` in this example) and converts that into credentials that boto can use.
+Otherwise, you'll have to run this python script, which takes your profile (``saguaro-cluster`` in this example) and converts that into credentials that boto can use.
 Here is the python script: